smacp/machine-translator/README.md

 Words or phrases can be excluded from being sent for machine translation.
 This can be achieved by either using a JSON file containing an array or source strings or by setting an array of exclusions.
-When words or phrases are excluded the translate method will return the excluded word or phrase e.g.
+When words or phrases are excluded then the translate method will return the excluded word or phrase e.g.

 Example using a PHP array: